Step by step

 - Spread your fingers and press through the base of the fingers and the fingertips

-- As you exhale, pull your belly in, lift your side waists, round your spine and release your head towards the floor
+- As you exhale, pull your belly in, lift your side waists, round your spine and release your head towards the floor into cat position

 - Actively press the floor away and feel the stretch in the back body